How to Use This Calculator

 What is an atomic mass unit (amu)?

-An atomic mass unit (amu), now officially known as the unified atomic mass unit (u) or Dalton (Da), is a standard unit of mass used to express atomic and molecular weights.
-It is defined as exactly 1/12th the mass of an unbound atom of carbon-12 in its nuclear and electronic ground state.
-This unit provides a convenient way to compare the masses of atoms and molecules on a relative scale without dealing with extremely small numbers in grams or kilograms, simplifying calculations in chemistry and physics.
+An atomic mass unit (amu), officially known as the unified atomic mass unit (u) or Dalton (Da), is a standard unit of mass defined as exactly 1/12th the mass of an unbound carbon-12 atom in its ground state.

 Why is the conversion factor for amu to grams so small?

-How does amu relate to the mole concept?
+How does amu relate to grams per mole (g/mol)?

-What is the CODATA standard in relation to physical constants?
+What is the CODATA standard for atomic mass units?